top of page

 Auld Betty

-In the way these things usually, start some chap was feeling unwell and - in lieu of access to the NHS by more than a century (which is slightly longer than current waiting times) - had made the logical conclusion that he had been cursed by a witch.
-It is a similar logic that makes my dog think eating grass will somehow be medically beneficial.
+In the way these things usually start, some chap was feeling unwell and in lieu of access to the NHS by more than a century (which is slightly longer than current waiting times), had made the logical conclusion that he must have been cursed by a witch.
+It is a similar stream of logic that makes my dog think eating grass will somehow be medically beneficial.
 It isn't.
 Though she does end up at the vet and feels better soon after, she simply has the causality muddled.
-Needless to say, if you're feeling unwell, it is often better to seek professional help than go after witches - or eat grass.
+Needless to say, if you're feeling unwell, it is often better to seek professional help than going after witches - or eating grass.

 "Cake burns," said the cat.